How to File for Divorce

 Address Any Urgent Issues

-Each divorce is different, and sometimes there are urgent issues to resolve while the divorce is pending.
-Sometimes attorneys negotiate resolutions; in other cases, there is a hearing before a judge.
+Each divorce is different, and sometimes, urgent issues need to be resolved while the divorce is pending.
+Sometimes, attorneys negotiate resolutions; in other cases, there is a hearing before a judge.

 Read: What Is the Difference Between a Hearing and a Trial?